Our Financial Records

 We take every measure to make sure the donated funds, services, or materials go to where they are needed the most and accounted for.

-Amsha Africa Foundation has been awarded with "Valued Partner" rating by GuideStar and a 5 star rating by GreatNonprofits organization, and earned a 100%
+Amsha Africa Foundation has been awarded with “Platinum Seal of Transparency” rating by GuideStar, a 5 star rating by GreatNonprofits organization, and earned a 100%

 We strive to use every donor dollar efficiently, ensuring that the greatest possible assistance – “program services” – reaches the neediest families and communities in Africa.

-Using the most recently audited financials, 92 percent of every AAF dollar goes to program services in Africa.
-Only 8 percent of every dollar goes to administration (management, general, and fund raising).
+Using the most recently audited financials.
+92 percent of every AAF dollar goes to program services in Africa.
+Only 8 percent of every dollar goes to administration (management.

-Amsha Africa Foundation's financial well-being and records are managed by a finance commitee that includes two board members, a certified public accountant, and an independent audit firm.
+Amsha Africa Foundation’s financial well-being and records are managed by a finance committee that includes two board members, a certified public accountant, and an independent audit firm.